Monument designation

 Approach

-Owners or interested party submit an application to the Minister.
+Owners or interested party submit an application to the minister in.
 The State Department of Cultural Heritage will process your application.

 Description